houkanshan/luo-liang.github.com/_posts/2012-11-03-WordamentInChinese.md

     national
     international

-The tree structure can effectively reuse common prefixes, but the tree itself is not enough to reuse common suffixes, especially those compound words like `interests`, which is effectively composed of `inter` and `rest`.
+The tree structure can effectively reuse common prefixes, but the tree itself is not enough to reuse common suffixes, especially those compound words like `international`, which is effectively composed of `inter` and `national`.